Skip to main content

 At a glance

-A cross-channel alert that joins AdRoll’s live Dynamic Ads serving against your commerce platform’s real-time stock levels and flags every case where AdRoll is still running a dynamic product ad for a SKU that is actually out of stock.
+A cross-platform alert that joins AdRoll’s live Dynamic Ads serving against your commerce platform’s real-time stock levels and flags every case where AdRoll is still running a dynamic product ad for a SKU that is actually out of stock.
 AdRoll’s Dynamic Ads are driven entirely by the product catalogue synced from your store, so an out-of-stock SKU left in the eligible pool is pure waste: you pay the click, the shopper lands on a product page they cannot buy, they bounce, and the conversion is impossible by definition.
 Because AdRoll is retargeting-first, the shopper has usually already viewed or carted that exact SKU, which makes the sold-out landing experience even more jarring.
 This card only exists because Vortex IQ sees both sides, AdRoll’s serving layer and the commerce stock ledger, in one place.
 It is the highest-confidence “stop paying for this right now” signal in the AdRoll manifest, because there is no ambiguity: a quantity of zero cannot convert.

 Calculation